davidbolin/rSPDE/README.md

 rSPDE is an R package used for computing rational approximations of fractional SPDEs These rational approximations can be used for computatially efficient statistical inference.

 Basic statistical operations such as likelihood evaluations and kriging predictions using the fractional approximations are also implemented.
+The package also contains an interface to [R-INLA][ref4].

-For illustration purposes, the package contains a simple FEM implementation for models on R. See the [Vignette][ref2] for an introduction to the package.
+For illustration purposes, the package contains a simple FEM implementation for models on R. See the [Vignette][ref2] for an introduction to the package, and the  [INLA Vignette][ref3] for an introduction to the INLA interface.

 # Reference #
 D. Bolin and K. Kirchner (2020) [The rational SPDE approach for Gaussian random fields with general smoothness][ref].
 Journal of Computational and Graphical Statistics, 29:2, 274-285.